Leadership

 Letta Neely

-Letta Neely, Program Director, is responsible for guiding program delivery and expansion.
+Letta Neely, Executive Director, is responsible for leading the organization including setting the vision, expansion, fundraising, and executing the strategic plan.
 Letta has extensive experience managing community-based programs for youth including supporting middle school students and teachers at the Mission Hill School for eight years.
 Additionally, she is an acclaimed local playwright and poet and has taught in community settings with both youth and adults.
 She is a parent of an Apprentice Learning alum and a resident of Dorchester.

 Executive Director

-Associate Director of Partnerships, Kelly Parrish: Ms. Parrish is responsible for strategic partnerships and corporate engagement.
-She has extensive experience within non-profit management and higher education, including Year Up for eight years, Boston Scholar Athletes for four years, and Wentworth Institute of Technology for four years.
-She has been an adjunct professor at Cambridge College for 13 years.
+As the VP of Operations, Kelly is responsible for strategic partnerships and corporate engagement.
+She has extensive experience within non-profit management and higher education, including Year Up for eight years, Boston Scholar Athletes for four years, Wentworth Institute of Technology for four years and Cambridge College for 13 years.
+She is currently a lecturer at Bentley University.

 Vice President of Operations